ASPhillips8/react-project-art/user-stories.md

 ## Feature 3: Art Piece Details

 **User Story:**
-Clicking on an artwork card, I expect to navigate to a detailed view showing its description, year, medium, and genre.
+Clicking on an artwork card, I expect to navigate to a detailed view showing its description, year, image and genre.

 **Details:**